JakubGajewski/BikeWeather/README.md

 To run this app on your computer, you need to create your own ApiKeys class, put it to Services packages, and in fields weatherApiKey and pollutionApiKey insert your own keys.
 Enjoy!

+NOTE: this is DEVELOPMENT VERSION, right now it works quite well, but I still need to:
+- repair some bugs, check if user's inputs are correct and handle errors and exceptions, that may occur;
-NOTE: this is development versions, right now it works well, but I want to add some new functionalities, like more information about weather and new kind of weather alerts.
-In the future I also plan to connect with Windy API to check for the wind conditions and make some nice GUI.
+- add some new functionalities, like more information about weather and new kind of weather alerts;
+- make some nice GUI .